Desktop Schools Popup

 Transportation Eligibility

-Service distances for transportation are one mile and further from school for elementary students and 1.5 miles and further for middle and high school students as defined in section 1 of Policy 707, Student Transportation.
+Service distances for transportation are one mile and farther from school for elementary students and 1.5 miles and farther for middle and high school students, as defined in section 1 of Policy 707, Student Transportation.
 These service distance criteria also apply to students attending the district’s magnet schools and all non-public school students.
-Minnesota law requires school districts to provide transportation to any student who lives 2 miles and further from their assigned school.
+Minnesota law requires school districts to provide transportation to any student who lives 2 miles and farther from their assigned school.

 A student’s distance from school, as referred to in Policy 707, section 1.4, is defined as the shortest distance from the student’s residence (where the front of the property meets the street), by reasonably safe walkway, street or highway that is accessible to the public, to the curb-step or walkway at the assigned entrance of the school the student attends.
 If any portion of where the front of the residential property meets the street is outside the walking distance, the student will be provided busing to and from school.